bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 int&& rref = static_cast<int&&>(x); // `static_cast<int&&>(x)` is an xvalue.
 ```

-2. Result of a function returning an rvalue reference is an xvalue:
+*2. Result of a function returning an rvalue reference is an xvalue:*

 ```cpp

 #include <utility>
 #include <vector>